Vitalis Physiotherapy tennis elbow treatment exercises are designed to:

 Despite the name, tennis elbow is not just a tennis-related injury.
 It can be a consequence of repetitive movements and gripping actions.
 As such, tennis elbow can be caused by a simple everyday activity like cutting, gardening, and carrying a heavier load, such as grocery bags.
 It is also common among plumbers and construction workers.

-Those who have developed a tennis elbow are bound to feel weakness and pain radiating from the outside of their elbow to the forearm and wrist.
+You will often feel weakness and pain radiating from the outside of their elbow to the forearm and wrist.
 It is possible to struggle with completing everyday tasks, such as holding or gripping any kind of object, even turning a doorknob.
 You are also likely to notice your hands shaking without any apparent cause.

 While resting is the first advice you will receive, it is rarely effective and patients do not feel any relief until they undergo a personalised tennis elbow treatment.